KURAIBITO STAY's 2 night 3 day winter (sake brewing) program.

 Break

-When the work is settled, you can take a break and rest.
+When the work is done, you can take a break and rest.
 Enjoy the company of fellow brewers and the brewer.

 SATURDAY